FAQs - Synthetic nitrogen reporting

 I‘ve split the fertiliser purchase with another person/business – what do I do to record the application rate information?

-Sometimes fertiliser costs can be shared by a farm owner and sharemilker, either by splitting an invoice for payment or each buying independently for the same property.
+Sometimes fertiliser costs are shared by a farm owner and sharemilker, either by splitting an invoice for payment or each buying independently for the same property.
 The information needed to meet the council and MfE requirements is the application rate of synthetic nitrogen on pastoral land, regardless of the terms of purchase or payment.

 Is there any other way to submit data for this season?
 Or other forms that councils will accept?

 The preferred way of recording synthetic nitrogen use is through one of the fertiliser company portals – HawkEye or MyBallance.
-If you are not signed up with either of these, then you can use the N-Cap Webform online tool provided by the regional sector.
+If you are not signed up with either of these, then you can use the N-Cap Webform online tool provided by the Regional Sector.

-Where is the HawkEye system?
+Where is the Ravensdown HawkEye system?

 Where is the MyBallance system?